liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/03-making-the-application-available/02-control-menu-apps/00-creating-the-admin-app-intro.markdown

 Menu, you need to add your desired functionality to it: the abilities to add, edit, and delete guestbooks and to configure their permissions.
-You'll start by adding some custom services to `GuestbookLocalServiceImpl`, then you'll add the necessary action methods to `GuestbookAdminMVCPortlet`, and lastly you'll create a basic user interface for the Guestbook Admin portlet.
+You'll start by adding some custom services to `GuestbookLocalServiceImpl`, then you'll add the necessary action methods to `GuestbookAdminPortlet`, and lastly you'll create a basic user interface for the Guestbook Admin portlet.